 About Us and Why We’re Hiring

-We build “You Need a Budget” the best budgeting software around.
-(But people in the know call us YNAB, which is pronounced “why-nab”).
+We build “You Need a Budget,” the best budgeting software around.
+(But people in the know call us YNAB, which is pronounced “why-nab.”)
 For more than a decade, people have been buying YNAB and then telling their friends what a difference it has made in their lives.
 Google us, or read some of our reviews on the app store, and you’ll see what we mean.
 We love building something that has a huge positive impact on people’s lives.

 YNAB is growing, and so is our product team.
 You’re the product manager we’re looking for if you’re collaborative, results-oriented, creative, persistent, and disciplined.
 (So far, so good?)
 You love solving complex problems—both internally and for our users—and know what it means to build a mature, evolving product.
-You’re customer-centric and have a knack for developing a deep understanding of their needs, and you could say the same about understanding the needs a SaaS business like YNAB faces in the larger market landscape.
-You probably organize things in your sleep and enjoy making sense of chaos — but you’re also comfortable living in spots where messy is THE place to be.
+You’re customer-centric and have a knack for developing a deep understanding of users’ needs, and you could say the same about understanding the challenges a SaaS business like YNAB faces in the larger market landscape.
+You probably organize things in your sleep and enjoy making sense of chaos, but you’re also comfortable living in spots where messy is THE place to be.
 You communicate for a living and you know it, so you understand the language of development and design, marketing and support, and use those languages well in all mediums, from face-to-face, to long-form, to comments in a Figma file.
 You expound on decision-making strategies for way too long at summer barbeques, but somehow keep people listening.